 If you prefer a quicker cooking method, you can use an instant pot or pressure cooker:

-- Add boiling water and the dried lotus seeds to the pressure cooker/instant pot.
+- Add boiling water and the soaked, rinsed dried lotus seeds to the pressure cooker or Instant Pot.

-- Close the lid and cook under medium pressure for 15 minutes.
+- Close the lid of the pressure cooker or Instant Pot and cook the lotus seeds under medium pressure for 15-20 minutes.

 - Remove cooked lotus seeds from water.
-The disadvantage of boiling lotus seeds in instant pot/pressure cooker is you can't test the doneness of your lotus seeds on the go.
-It can easily lead to overcooked or undercooked seeds.
-Therefore, the timing I suggest above is to achieve medium-doneness, you should test the seeds to decide if you should cook them a bit more.
+The disadvantage of boiling lotus seeds in an Instant Pot or pressure cooker is that you can't test the doneness of your lotus seeds on the go.
+This can easily lead to overcooked or undercooked seeds.
+Therefore, the timing I suggest above is to achieve medium doneness.
+You should test the seeds to decide if you need to cook them a bit more.

 Cook in a steamer

-- Beside boiling in regular or instant pot, you can also steam lotus seeds.
-This cooking method gives the best result that all the seeds are cooked evenly without tearing any seeds.
-The duration of steaming is similar to boiling in reguar pot, around 45 minutes on medium heat.
-To steam, line a cheesecloth in the steaming tray then pread soaked lotus seeds on.
+- Besides boiling in a regular or Instant Pot, you can also steam lotus seeds.
+This cooking method ensures that all the seeds are cooked evenly without tearing any of them.
+The duration of steaming is similar to boiling in a regular pot, about 45 minutes on medium heat.
+To steam, line a cheesecloth in the steaming tray and then spread the soaked lotus seeds on it.

 Notes